xomda/xomda.github.io/docs/getting-started/code-templates.md

 # Code Templates

-The code templates can be used to generate code out of your Object Model.
+The templates can be used to generate assets, such as code out of your Object Model.
 Examples can be java interfaces and classes, but also configuration files (like Liquibase changesets) or even documentation.